Azaima-Asghar/Pewlett-Hackard-Analysis./README.md

 FROM employees_duplicatefree_info
 GROUP BY title;*

-**Employees who are ready to be mentors:** Inner join IS performed on employees and titles tables since all the required information resided in these tables.
+**Employees who are ready to be mentors:** Inner join is performed on employees and titles tables since all the required information resided in these tables.
 To get the employees who will be ready to become a mentor the birth date needs to be between January 1, 1965 and December 31, 1965 for them.The following query returns a tabel that contains all the required information:

 *SELECT e.emp_no,